-This comprehensive agricultural and horticulture training program provides capacity building not only for aspiring young farmers but also their wives and families, thereby providing dual sources of financial support for families.
+This comprehensive agricultural and horticulture training program provides capacity building Not Only For Aspiring Young Farmers But Also For Their Wives And Families, thereby providing dual sources of financial support for families.
 After two years, the graduates serve as disseminators of agricultural information and best practices to rural villages.

-CLIMA was evaluated by INADES, an African independent organization specializing in agricultural development which rated the program highly and complimented its efforts to provide agricultural capacity to the savannah region.
+CLIMA was evaluated by INADES, an African independent organization specializing in agricultural development, which the program highly and complemented its efforts to provide agricultural capacity to the savannah region.

-Because the families come with their children, there is need to have a childcare center for the youngsters.
+Because the families come with their children, there is a need for a childcare center for the youngsters.
 Mothers assist by providing instruction and supervising outside play.
 Currently, there are 34 children on the grounds; only four go to school at the public school.
-Two full-time childcare women oversee this child care center.
+Two full-time childcare women oversee this childcare center.

 Support New Agricultural Families at CLIMA